Hope for Earth’s Defenders

 Still, the treaty’s authors believe they have reason to hope for signifiant changes.
 They believe they are validating, for the first time, the rights of poor, vulnerable communities under constant threat from richer, more powerful political operators and business owners.
 They believe, finally, that Baldenegro, Cáceres, and other environmental activists who have paid for their efforts with their lives have not died in vain.

 Perhaps the most formidable obstacle to meaningful protections for environmental activists, though, comes from the United States.

 The U.S. is one of the primary sources of funds used by armed forces worldwide to suppress opposition to land seizures and destructive environmental activities.
 In Honduras, for example, military and police forces have received tens of millions of dollars in aid from U.S. officials.
 Some of this money is used to direct deadly attacks on environmental activists, according to international watchdog organizations.

 U.S. officials don’t attach a high value to the lives of environmental activists on their own soil.
-In places like Standing Rock, U.S. officials only care about seizing land for their own uses.
+In a place like Standing Rock, which is considered a strategic location to the rich and powerful, U.S. officials only care about seizing the land for their own uses.
 How could they be expected to care about what happens to environmental activists anywhere else?